noncent/mysql-find-replace-php/README.md

-# MySQL-Search-Replace-PHP
-Find and Replace in entire MySQL database as PHP script, PHP Class

 ------------------------------------------------------------------------
 #MySQL Search & Replace Tool
 ------------------------------------------------------------------------
+Find and Replace a 'string' in entire MySQL database as PHP script, PHP Class.
+Use as class or html form.

 #AUTHOR INFO
 ------------------------------------------------------------------------